Speeding drug discovery with AI, HPC, and big data

 And if it does, not only will drug costs be reduced and drugs made available more quickly, but patients could benefit from new cures not even imagined today.

-Speeding drug discovery with AI and big data: Lessons for leaders
+Speeding drug discovery with AI, HPC, and big data: Lessons for leaders

 - Current processes for drug discovery are time consuming and expensive.

 - A combination of cutting-edge technologies will define the future of drug discovery.

 - Greater hardware power will result in the ability to model further drug advances before moving to clinical trials.